SINTEF-9012/rdf-triplestore-benchmark/README.md

 The code in this package is licensed under the MIT License.
 The model, data, and results are licensed under the CC Zero license.

 ### 🎁 Support
-This project has been supported by several organizations:
+This work has been supported by several organizations:
 - [Ontotext](https://www.ontotext.com/)
 - [Oxford Semantic Technologies](https://www.oxfordsemantic.tech/)